27th Berlin International Film Festival

-The 27th annual Berlin International Film Festival was held from 24 June – 5 July 1977.
+The 27th annual Berlin International Film Festival was held from 24 June to 5 July 1977.
 The festival opened with Nickelodeon by Peter Bogdanovich.

-The Golden Bear was awarded to the Soviet Union film The Ascent directed by Larisa Shepitko.
-Since this edition, the annual Retrospective and Homage events has been coordinated jointly between the festival organization and the Deutsche Kinemathek.
+The Golden Bear was awarded to The Ascent directed by Larisa Shepitko.
+Since this edition the annual Retrospective and Homage events has been coordinated jointly between the festival organization and the Deutsche Kinemathek.
 The retrospective shown at the festival was dedicated to German actress Marlene Dietrich, which was divided into two parts, with Part 1 being shown this year along with the retrospective called Love, Death and Technology.
 Cinema of the Fantastical 1933–1945.
 The guest of the Homage was West German filmmaker Wilfried Basse.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: